 Batman’s most iconic villain, Joker, has appeared in multiple live-action DC movies, but not every appearance ranks the same.
 The Joker’s legacy is nearly as extensive as his heroic arch-nemesis, first debuting in DC Comics in 1940’s Batman #1 before becoming just as much of DC mainstay across almost every medium.
 Adaptations of Joker have given rise to such iconic performances as Mark Hamill’s animated rendition, while his live-action movie career has exploded in recent years with seven memorable appearances so far.
 Joker: Folie à Deux recently augmented this legacy, with the DC Universe promising yet another rendition of Joker to join some stiff competition.

-- Bungo Stray Dogs Season 5 Episode 3 Release Date and Time, Countdown, When Is It Coming Out?
+- The Rookie Season 6 Episode 1 Release Date and Time, Countdown, When is it Coming Out?

 Thanks to his extensive career across media, his character can often feel like one of the most malleable.
 With his popularity exploding in recent years, the pressure for successive actors to put their own spin on the character continues to intensify to varying degrees of success.
 Still, Joker has always been an agent of chaos at his core, as this combined with his garish wardrobe antithesizes his arch-rival, Batman.
 His popularity has also allowed Joker to sidestep being defined by his relationship with the Caped Crusader.
 How well the character was handled, however, is always debatable.